History of Abu Dhabi in Timeline

 In 2023, Sheikh Khaled bin Mohamed Al Nahyan inaugurated the Umm Yifeenah Bridge, an 11 km highway connection between Al Reem Island and Sheikh Zayed bin Sultan Street.

-In July 2024, Zayed International Airport launched the world's first-of-its-kind "Smart Travel" biometric.
+In July 2024, it was reported that Zayed International Airport launched the world's first-of-its-kind "Smart Travel" biometric.

-On December 5, 2024, Zayed International Airport in Abu Dhabi (AUH) won the title of "World's Most Beautiful Airport" at the Prix Versailles.
+On December 5, 2024, Zayed International Airport in Abu Dhabi (AUH) won the title of "World's Most Beautiful Airport" at the Prix Versailles for architecture and design.

-2024: Second Sphere venue confirmed to be built
+2024: Second Sphere venue confirmed for Abu Dhabi

 In 2024, the Madison Square Garden Company confirmed that a second Sphere venue, identical to the Sphere in Las Vegas, would be built in Abu Dhabi.

-The Abu Dhabi Plan 2030 encourages the development of tall buildings, leading to construction of skyscrapers, especially in the central business district expansion on Al Maryah and Al Reem Islands.
+The Abu Dhabi Plan 2030 encouraged the development of tall buildings, leading to the construction of many new skyscrapers over the next decade.

 The UAE is looking to expand its maximum oil production capacity from approximately 4 million BPD to 5 million BPD by 2030.